HarryLyness/HarryLyness.github.io/README.md

 ## Lloyds Banking Group, Actuarial Summer Intern in Capital Modelling Team (Uk, Bristol Harbourside Office)

 - Worked on developments to the Internal Capital Model (Based in R).
 Specifically, adaptations to improve efficiency, produce data visualization dashboards to facilitate data-driven decision making, and aid SCR reporting in line with regulations in Solvency II.
-- Optimised the With-Profits model recalibration data cleaning process to take 30 minutes instead of 3 days using VBA.
+- Optimised the With-Profits model recalibration data cleaning process using VBA.
 Presented and communicated changes to team and senior management.
 - Collaborated with interns in Bristol and Edinburgh to produce an interactive actuarial learning resource using PowerBI.
 Presented resource to senior actuarial management.

 # Public Academic Projects [Work in progress]